vmsmith/LearningGit/1_Stand_Alone_Machine.md

 Again, the "4 insertions" refers to the four lines in the stanza you added.

-Notice that in the first line of each feedback message there is a square bracket with `[master _____]` and what looks like some hexidecimal text.
+Notice that in the first line of each feedback message there is a square bracket with `[master nnnnnnn]`, with those seven `n`s being  what looks like some hexidecimal text.
 That is the key to version control.

 When you make a commit, Git creates something called a [SHA1 hash](https://en.wikipedia.org/wiki/SHA-1).
 The SHA1 hash function takes some data as input and generates a unique 40 hexidecimal character string from it.
 By "unique," we mean that no other input should ever produce the same 40 character output.
 But...the same input data should *always* produce the exact same hash output.